-A planned pregnancy is the ultimate goal of preconception care.
+A planned pregnancy is the goal of preconception care.
 Sexually active women with diabetes who are in their reproductive years should take steps to prevent pregnancy if their blood glucose is uncontrolled, if they are using medications contraindicated in pregnancy, if they have untreated complications of diabetes, or if they do not desire pregnancy.

 Some medications used to treat pre-existing diabetes (e.g., metformin, pioglitazone) can increase a woman's fertility [16].
 Women of childbearing potential should be warned of the increased risk for pregnancy while using these medications.
 Birth control counseling or considering a change of medication may be warranted.

 Sexual abstinence is the only guaranteed form of birth control and is the best personal choice for some women.
-However, abstinence is not feasible for all patients and other contraceptive options to avoid unplanned pregnancy should be discussed.
+However, abstinence is not feasible or desired for all patients, and other contraceptive options to avoid unplanned pregnancy should be discussed.
 No single method of contraception is right for every woman, whether she has diabetes or not.
-Effectiveness, ease of use, medical risk, and other factors guide individual decision making [16].
+Effectiveness, ease of use, medical risk, and other factors guide individual decision making.
+A patient-centered approach should be utilized to make this decision [16].